shivamnahar1105/hadoop/README.md

 Q5.
 Types of Distributed systems ?
 - Master-Slave: Master will communicate with slave and vice-versa.
 There is no communication between the salves.
 Ex: Hadoop, Spark
+  Master communicates to slave with the help of client API.
+After very 3 sec Slave commmunicate to Master this is known as Heartbeat, which tells us whether the slave is working or not.
   Cons: Single point of communication/ Failure.
 We never connect directly to slave node.
 We usually use Edge node to connect to slave node.
 - Peer-to-Peer: There is no M-S concept.
 Every node communicates with each other.
 Ex: Cassandra